Organizing resources

 - Workspace naming: We recommend following a naming convention for workspaces to maintain consistency and clarity.
 The recommended format, with a maximum of 90 characters, is as follows:

 <business-unit>-<app-name>-<layer>-<env>.
-By incorporating the business unit, application name, layer, and environment into the workspace name, you can easily identify and associate workspaces with specific components of your infrastructure.
+By incorporating the business unit, application name, layer, and environment into the workspace name, you can identify and associate workspaces with specific components of your infrastructure.

 Naming convention